Daetalus/Hydrogen/README.md

 It's intepreted, dynamically typed, and sports a blazingly fast tracing JIT compiler, along with an easy to use C API, allowing you to quickly embed Hydrogen in your own programs.

+Hydrogen is written in C and has no external dependencies.
+The tests use the Google C++ Testing Framework.

 ### Installation